About the Program

 A seventh course may be any philosophy course in the 100 or 200 series except for 100, 195-199, 200, 250, 251 and 299.

-An eighth course may be either any philosophy course as specified above or a course from another department which has been approved by the graduate adviser.
+An eighth course may be either any philosophy course as specified above or a course from another department that has been approved by the graduate adviser.

 In exceptional cases, students may, at the discretion of the graduate adviser, meet one distribution requirement by presenting work done as a graduate student elsewhere: typically a graduate thesis or work done in a graduate-level course.
 Meeting a distribution requirement in this way will not count as meeting any part of the four-seminar requirement.